abuultjens/In2care_intervention/README.md

 Odds Ratio = 0.038
 ```

-### How the odd's ration 95% confidence intervals are calculated:
+### How the odds ratio 95% confidence intervals are calculated:

 ```
   python